 Investment by foreign national:

-OPC Registration in India by a foreign national as a member is not permitted as only Indian resident can become the member of the company.
+OPC Registration in India by a foreign national as a member is not permitted as only Indian resident can become a member of the company.
 However, in case of Private Limited Company Registration, NRIs, foreign nationals and foreign entities are allowed to hold shares subject to FDI Guidelines.
 100% Foreign Direct Investment is allowed in India in many of the industries under the Automatic Route.
 However, there are few industries that require prior approval from the RBI.

 The fundraising from investors is not possible in the form of equity investment in case of OPC because there can only be one member.
 But, for a Private Company, the fundraising through issue of equity is possible in many ways including private placement, right issues, through Venture Capital, etc. Further, internal funding has better a face than OPC as there is more than one to contribute to.